The slice spectral sequence of a $C_4$-equivariant height-4 Lubin-Tate theory: Higher Differentials II: the Norm

-To show that this target is not zero, we will multiply it by $\dthree^5\done^2 u_{16\sigma}a_{9\lambda}$ to bring it to the integer graded part of the spectral sequence.
-After this multiplication, the predicted $d_{29}$-differential becomes
+To show that this class is not zero, we will multiply the predicted differential by $\dthree^5\done^2 u_{16\sigma}a_{9\lambda}$ (a permanent cycle) to bring it to the integer graded part of the spectral sequence: